 University policy refunds for withdrawing students who have received non-Title IV financial aid, will be applied to the source(s) of that financial aid before any refund is made to the student.
 The University administers refund policies for Title IV financial aid recipients as required by the Federal Higher Education Act.
-Immediately following is the standard university refund schedule.
+Below is a link to the standard university refund schedule.
 Specific refund dates are published in the course schedule for each semester.
 Additional information regarding federal refund policies is available in the Cashier's Office.